Granite Construction Incorporated research snapshot

 Business essence

-Customers pay Granite Construction because federal, state, and municipal agencies need reliable contractors with bonding capacity, safety records, self-perform capability, and aggregate reserves to deliver large, complex infrastructure projects on time and on budget.
+Customers pay Granite Construction because federal, state, and municipal agencies plus private owners need reliable contractors with bonding capacity, safety records, self-perform capability, aggregate reserves, and a branch network to deliver large infrastructure projects on time and on budget.

 Moat

-Granite benefits from established government procurement relationships, bonding capacity that smaller contractors cannot match, aggregate reserves in the western U.S., a 100-year operating history, and a safety and quality track record.
+Granite benefits from established government procurement relationships, bonding capacity smaller contractors cannot match, aggregate and asphalt plants, a 100-year operating history, a safety and quality track record, and now a growing federal, rail, and data center site development practice.
 The moat is practical and relationship-based rather than patent-protected.

 Munger risk inversion